aragon/aragon-monthly/docs/articles/opinion/how_aragon_create_a_fairer_world.md

-# How can Argon create a fairer world?
+# How can Aragon create a fairer world?

 _Author [Zurpples / @Zurpples](https://github.com/Zurpples)_